 Automotive User Interfaces

-How should a digital assistant help you reserve a restaurant or send a text while you’re dashing around campus or town?
-Can legible text and large buttons add efficiency to an existing voice interface without overly distracting a driver?
+How should a digital assistant help you reserve a restaurant or send a text while you’re navigating heavy traffic?
+Can well-proportioned text and buttons add efficiency to a primarily voice-based interface without overly distracting a driver?

 These are the kinds of questions I’ve been grappling with for over 20 years.